 What vote is required for approval?
-What is the effect of absentions and broker non-votes on each of the proposals?
+What is the effect of abstentions, withhold votes, and broker non-votes on each of the proposals?

-Proposal Vote Required for Approval Effect of Abstentions and Broker Non-Votes Proposal 1 - To elect two nominees as Class I directors for a three-year term expiring in 2024 The affirmative vote of a majority of the votes cast.
-Abstentions will have no effect on the outcome of the election of directors.
-Broker discretionary voting is not permitted, and broker non-votes will have no effect on the outcome of this proposal.
+Proposal Proposal 1 - To elect two nominees as Class I directors for a three-year term expiring in 2024 Vote Required for Approval Directors will be elected by a plurality of the votes cast, meaning the two nominees receiving the most votes for their election will be elected to our Board.
+Effect of Abstentions, Withhold Votes, and Broker Non-Votes Abstentions, withhold votes and broker non-votes (if any) will have no effect on the outcome of the election of directors.
 Proposal 2 - To approve, on an advisory (non-binding) basis, the compensation of our named executive officers The affirmative vote of a majority of the votes cast.
-Abstentions will have no effect on the outcome of the proposal.
-Broker discretionary voting is not permitted, and broker non-votes will have no effect on the outcome of this proposal.
+Abstentions and broker non- votes (if any) will have no effect on the outcome of the proposal.
 Proposal 3 - To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2021 The affirmative vote of a majority of the votes cast.
-Abstentions will have no effect on the outcome of the proposal.
-Broker discretionary voting is not permitted if VIEX delivers its proxy materials to your broker, bank or other nominee on your behalf.
-If VIEX does not provide your broker, bank, or other nominee with solicitation materials, your broker, bank, or other nominee will be able to vote your shares with respect to this proposal.
-Broker non-votes (if any) will have no effect on the outcome of this proposal.
+Abstentions and broker non- votes (if any) will have no effect on the outcome of the proposal.